klahnakoski/mo-deploy/docs/library-versioning.md

 ## Solution: Two version control systems

 Your projects are managed with one vcs, and your libraries are synched with another vcs.
 In this document we will assume Git and Subversion respectively.
-Each has particular properties that are well suited to managing libraries in the manner
+Each has particular properties that are well suited to managing libraries in this manner

 You can use this technique on all your vendor libraries.
 It helps especially when your vendor code lacks comprehensive tests: Each project that uses your vendor library effectively acts as a test suite.

-> **This technique is only needed if you are synchronizing the libraries of more then one project.
+> **This technique is only needed if you are synchronizing libraries across more then one project.
 Contributors to your project, and anyone not maintaining the library need not know about this**

 ## Overview